Snape3058/panda/README.md

 The advantage of *Panda* include:

-1. Avoiding interference with the build system;
+1. Compatible to customize executions of various Compiler-Based Tools
-2. Compatible to arbitrary compiler-based tools;
+2. Avoiding interference with the build system;
 3. Scheduling tool execution in a dependency-free manner to take full advantages of the system resources.